-Generally speaking, once someone signs up for your program, they will stay on your donor base and give every year or at least three times longer than the one-time donor will.
+Generally speaking, once someone signs up for your program, they will stay on your donor base and give it every year or at least three times longer than the one-time donor will.

 C. Easy for Donors

-Monthly giving programs are not only relatively simple to manage for nonprofits, they also make giving easy for donors.
+Monthly giving programs are not only relatively simple to manage for nonprofits, but they also make giving easy for donors.